-Some things that Salvadorans do have contributed to the water pollution problem.
-Now it is important to mention that not all Salvadorans do them.
+Salvadorans have contributed and continue to contribute to the water pollution problem.
+Now it is necessary to mention that not all Salvadorans contribute to this issue.
 There are plenty of people in the country who focus on protecting the environment; therefore, improving the water quality.

 Disposing of trash and cutting down trees are two significant factors that many people do that affect pollution and the country’s water quality.